 In 2000, the mission of CETaL was broadened to serve the entire campus in areas of teaching effectiveness and effective pedagogy and Tine Reimers and Bill Roberson were brought in to co-direct CETaL.
 Recognizing the lack of a regular teaching conference in the vicinity, Reimers and Roberson launched the Sun Conference on Teaching and Learning (now called the Sun International Conference on Teaching and Learning), which has been held every spring (except 2007 and 2008) since 2002, has attracted presenters from several states and countries, and has sometimes published online proceedings.
 Reimers and Roberson also initiated the Fall Faculty Retreat (an annual professional development event to kick off each school year) and the CETaL Council of Fellows (a group of experienced faculty from all colleges to serve as campus leaders and models as well as assist with CETaL events.
 In 2003, Instructional Support Services was founded as a separate center (which would be rebranded in 2013 as Academic Technologies) headed by Roberson, as Reimers continued directing CETaL.

 After Reimers and Roberson left UTEP in 2006, Judy Reinhartz briefly served as CETaL’s Interim Director.
 The next long-term director of CETaL was kinesiology faculty member Harry Meeuwsen, who is CETaL’s longest serving director to date, serving from fall 2007 through December 2013.
 During Meeuwsen’s tenure, the name of CETaL was changed to stand for “Center for Excellence in Teaching and Learning” to reinforce UTEP’s access and excellence model.
 Meeuwsen resumed the excellent innovations of Reimers and Roberson, instituted several awards, and initiated additional resources such as the Teaching Toolkit video series.
 Since 2011, CETaL has had faculty associates appointed by the Provost’s Office to assist the director, including Ivonne Santiago (Civil Engineering), Larry Lesser (Mathematical Sciences), and Peter Golding (Metallurgical and Materials Engineering).
-On January's 2014, Lesser began serving as CETaL’s Interim Director.
+Throughout 2014, Lesser served as CETaL’s Interim Director, initiating resources for faculty formative feedback, peer observation, UTEP’s ROTA process, and the scholarship of teaching and learning (SoTL).

 CETaL enters UTEP’s second century still focusing on teaching effectiveness and also providing resources for professional development of instructors to help them succeed throughout all stages of their academic careers.
-CETaL also has begun offering resources for faculty in conducting scholarship of teaching and learning, a mode of scholarship that UTEP recognizes as legitimate in its current promotion and tenure guidelines.
-Adding focus on such scholarship and education-related components in grant proposals may help UTEP reach its goal of becoming the first national research university with a 21st-century student demographic.
+The added foci of SoTL (a form of scholarship recognized as legitimate in UTEP’s current promotion and tenure guidelines) and education-related components in grant proposals may help UTEP reach its goal of becoming the first national research university with a 21st-century student demographic.